-It has been almost two weeks since the first world-known big feline, a female tiger from Bronx Zoo in New York, tested positive for COVID-19.
-Unfortunately, the epidemic continued to spread among the animals.
+Two weeks after the first world-known big feline, a tiger called Nadia who lives in New York’s Bronx Zoo developed COVID-19, the epidemic proceeded to spread among the other animals.